Tortuga Bay

 Playa Brava and Playa Mansa

-There are two beaches in Tortuga Bay: Playa Brava and Playa Mansa.
+Tortuga Bay has two beaches: Playa Brava and Playa Mansa.

-You’ll be able to feel the white sand, which feels like flour or talcum powder that slides between your toes.
+You’ll be able to feel the white sand between your toes, which feels like flour or talcum powder.

-And from a distance, you will be able to see the vast, turquoise-colored ocean with strong currents (hence the name “Playa Brava“).
+You will also be able to view the enormous, turquoise-colored ocean with powerful currents from a distance (thus the name “Playa Brava”).

 See also: